TheXDS/Ganymede/docs/articles/getting-started/example-hello-world.md

 ### Visual resolver
 The visual resolver is the component in charge of obtaining the view to be presented for a given ViewModel.
 In our case, it's a `ConventionVisualResolver` (using the `ConventionResolver` markup extenison).
 This resolver does not require additional setup, but requires Views and ViewModels to have matching names, differring only in the `View`/`ViewModel` suffix.

-Other resolvers are available on Ganymede, like the `DictionaryVisualResolver` which requires explicit ViewModel to View mapping, or the `VisualResolverStack` class which allows you to specify a collection of resolers to be used sequentially when trying to resolve a view (useful when using a dictionary resolver and providing a canvention resolver as a fallback)
+Other resolvers are available on Ganymede, like the `DictionaryVisualResolver` which requires explicit ViewModel to View mapping, or the `VisualResolverStack` class which allows you to specify a collection of resolers to be used sequentially when trying to resolve a view (useful when using a dictionary resolver and providing a convention resolver as a fallback)

+Please note that using convention resolution will make your app incompatible with [assembly trimming](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trim-self-contained), due to the convention resolver needing to scan the AppDomain for a view with the same name as the ViewModel.
+If you don't plan on distributing your app as a self-contained/trimmed app, you can use convention resolution without any problems.

 You can also implement your own resolver by implementing the `IVisualResolver<T>` interface from the `TheXDS.Ganymede.Types.Base` namespace.